Qualifications-based selection, not bidding, is best to contract with professional services

 The main reason bids work best with tangible items is the focus on price.
 If one is constructing a new bridge, the bridge has to be built according to its design.
 That will not change, so the goal is to find the best bid/price for the bridge.

-Thus local government should use QBS system to select the best qualified for what is wanted.
+Thus local government should use QBS to select the best qualified for what is wanted.
 Local purchasing policy should require use of bid or QBS, so the more suited of the two can be used for the particular search and selection process.
-In 1972 QBS was recognized as an appropriate and proper process for election of professional services in Michigan (MCL 18.1237b).
+In 1972, QBS was recognized as an appropriate and proper process for election of professional services in Michigan (MCL 18.1237b).
 That statute, about the state Department of Management and Budget (DMB), specifically requires DMB to use QBS in the selection of certain professional services.
-QBS meets the concept that public procurement should be a on a competitive basis.
-The 1984 Competition in Contracting act, the U.S. Congress explicitly declared that "competitive procedures" for Executive Branch agencies includes procurement of architectural or engineering services under the Brooks Act (Public Law 92-582), is the legislation mandating the use of qualifications-based selection for projects using Federal funds.
-In 1987 the Michigan Legislature approved Concurrent Resolution No. 206 urging state and local agencies to utilize QBS processes for selection of design professionals.
+QBS meets the concept that public procurement should be done on a competitive basis.
+The 1984 Competition in Contracting Act, in which the U.S. Congress explicitly declared that "competitive procedures" for Executive Branch agencies includes procurement of architectural or engineering services under the Brooks Act of 1972 (Public Law 92-582), is the legislation mandating the use of qualifications-based selection for projects using Federal funds.
+In 1987, the Michigan Legislature approved Concurrent Resolution No. 206 urging state and local agencies to utilize QBS processes for selection of design professionals.

 A study, An Analysis of Issues Pertaining to Qualifications-Based Selection, Paul S. Chinowski, PhD., University of Colorado and Gordon A. Kingsley, PhD., Georgia Institute of Technology, (2009), on the use of QBS found: